-Programme Code: SHA00 NQF Exit Level: 8 Plan Code: SFAMSCI40 Total NQF Credits: 120

-Course Code Course Description NQF Credits NQF Level Compulsory cours re: Research Project in relevant School 36 8 Any courses from the Schools of Computer Science & Applied Mathematics, Mathematics and

-Statistics & Actuarial Science yielding a minimum of 84 NQF level 8 credits.

-Note: With prior permission of the Senate, a candidate may select NQF level 8 courses from the

-Note: With prior permission of the Senate, a candidate may select NQF level 8 courses from the Schools of Mathematical Sciences provided that the course prerequisites are met.
+Programme Code: SHA00 NQF Exit Level: 8 Plan Code: SFAM AMSCI40 Total NQF Credits: 120 Course Code Course Description urse Description NQF Level Compulsory course: Research Project in relevant School 36 8 8 Any courses from the Schools of Computer Science & Applied Mathematics and Mathematics - yielding a minimum of 84 NQF level 8 credits .
+Note: With prior permission of the Senate , a candidate may select NQF level 8 courses from the Schools of Mathematical Sciences provided that the course prerequisites are met.